openredact/expose-text/README.md

 ### Installation

-`expose-text` can be installed from PyPi and has to be installed in a virtual environment (venv or conda for instance)
+`expose-text` can be installed from PyPi and has to be installed in a virtual environment (venv or conda for instance).

 ```bash
 pip install expose-text